This article is part 2 of our 5-part Employee Engagement and Culture Checklist Series:

 Ignoring significant shifts in organizational culture can be costly.
 The right culture can help employees fulfill their need for meaning and purpose at work, leading to more impactful discretionary effort and higher performance levels.
 Building on that, culture is a known powerful driver of employee engagement and better financial performance for organizations.

 Let's dig a bit deeper into the idea of culture.
 The most common definition speaks to a particular groups’ shared values, goals, attitudes, and practices.
 As HR professionals and business leaders, it’s important to remember that those values, goals, attitudes, and practices must be intentionally defined, shared, lived by leadership, and recognized widely and often to build the right culture.

 In 2021, successful organizations are reassessing, refocusing, and reinforcing their culture.
 In considering the steps below, you’ll be well on your way to seeing a more engaged and higher-performing workforce this year.

 Do you suspect there’s an issue with the culture in your organization?
 Do you have a good pulse of your employee experience over the last year?

 Forbes offers a simple 8 question model to assess culture, with questions like “What was the biggest adjustment for you when you started working here?” and “How are meetings typically run here?”.
-In 2021, it’s also important to ask questions about what has changed in the last year and what challenges employees are experiencing.
+In a modern workplace, it’s also important to ask questions about what has changed in the last year and what challenges employees are experiencing.
 That is important to understand because, according to Gallup, managers account for 70% of the variance in employee engagement and directly affect how employees experience workplace culture.

 Key Takeaway: Workplaces have changed forever - it’s time to reassess your current culture and uncover issues that need work.
 [Click to Tweet!]